Blog

 Kurt Finch

 Since surfing with the pros as a kid in Durban South Africa on my hollow 12ft barge & getting absolutely trashed, I was hooked on sea paddling.
 Over a period of forty-two years I’ve surfed, white watered & sea kayaked in locations around the world.
-I've guided as a full-time professional for the past nineteen years & my journey continues.
+I've guided as a full-time professional for the past twenty one years & my journey continues.